santosh-gh/DevOps/Git/README.md

 10. Cheer’s, we have the most stable branch “The Master Branch”, and we are ready to deploy this to production.

 One of the most important things to be noted is that TESTING plays a major role in getting the most stable branches, so make sure to get it tested enough before you say Master as the most STABLE branch.

+# Strategies
+There are a few popular git branching strategies at the moment

+- GitFlow (Feature Based Development)

+- Trunk Based Development

+- Github Flow

+GitFlow (Feature Based Development)
+GitFlow involves creating multiple levels of branching off of master where changes to feature branches are only periodically merged all the way back to master to trigger a release.
+Main branches
+The central repo holds two main branches with an infinite lifetime master — contains production-ready code develop — is continuous integration branch

+Supporting branches
+In addition to the master and develop, GitFlow uses a variety of supporting branches with a limited lifetime, they get removed eventually.
+Feature branches — These branches help parallel development between team members, ease the tracking of features.
+Should branch off from develop, must merge back into develop.
+Release branches — Release branches support the preparation of a new production release.
+Use release branches to work on a particular release (multiple features).
+May branch off from develop, must merge back into develop and master.
+Hotfix branches — Hotfix branches are very much like release branches, these are created to fix live unplanned production issues.
+Maybe branched off from the corresponding tag on the master branch that marks the production version, must merge back into develop and master.

+Trunk Based development
+In the trunk-based development model developers regularly merge their code changes into a central repository usually master branch.
+Usually, create short-lived feature branches.
+Once code on their branch compiles and passes all tests, they merge it straight to master.
+When teams are able to regularly merge small changes they minimize the complexity of the merge and thereby the effort.

+Github Flow
+GitHub flow is a lightweight, branch-based workflow that supports teams and projects where deployments are made regularly.
+Anything in the master branch is always deployable.
+The below guide explains how GitHub flow works.

+# Github Flow guidelines:
+    Create a branch
+    - A branch is created off of master when working on a feature or a fix.
+Your branch name should be descriptive Add commits

+    - Start making changes.
+Whenever you add, edit, or delete a file, add relevant commit messages for other people to follow along and provide feedback
+      Open a Pull Request

+    - Initiate a discussion about your commits through pull Request.
+Pull Requests help start code review and conversation about proposed changes before they’re merged into the master branch

+    Discuss and review your code
+    - Pull Request leads to a discussion with the reviewer, through comments, questions.
+Helps to improve project standards, coding quality.
+      Deploy

+    - Once your pull request has been reviewed and the branch passes your tests, you can deploy your changes to verify them in production.
+If your branch causes issues, you can roll it back by deploying the existing master into production.